 Despite the trouble finding the chat, it was quick and easy to use.
 It starts with a chatbot, but as soon as we requested to speaking with a human, it immediately connected us.

 The TotalAV support team was fast to respond and knowledgeable.
-We just wish TotalAV would make it easier to find the chat.
+We just wish TotalAV would make it easier to find live chat.

 Online guides